Region 2 – SouthEast

 The day may come when Cathy and I must slow down a bit and quit traveling as much with Team RFC, but I don’t see us ever not being involved with this life-changing ministry!
 Just as I am aging, so are those I am serving; and as they move on from racing into other areas of motorsports, so will Cathy and I. You see, it’s not about the sport – it’s about the relationships you build with the people in the sport.
 Those relationships go on regardless of change.

-I could go on and on about the miraculous things God has done in this ministry over the last 31 years, but I’ll just close by saying all the glory belongs to Jesus, both now and forever and ever!
+I could go on and on about the miraculous things God has done in this ministry over the last 30-plus years, but I’ll just close by saying all the glory belongs to Jesus, both now and forever and ever!
 Amen!